VedantGithub123/WRO-2023-FE/strategy/README.md

 ## Open Challenge Strategy

-In the open challenge, the only changes to the field are the size of the interior walls.
-In order to combat these changes, we will be using IR distance sensors to identify the distance from the walls.
-By having multiple distance sensors, the robot can accurately calculate the distance to the surrounding walls.
-The robot can use these sensor readings to correct itself and make sure it goes parallel to the wall.
-The robot will know when to turn due to the usage of a RGB sensor which detects the colored lines in the corner.
-This will also allow us to keep track of the number of laps we complete so we know when to end.
-Below are diagrams and flow charts demonstrating the process.
+🥸In the open challenge, the only changes in the field are the size of the interior walls.
+To counter these changes, we have implemented a somewhat complicated strategy that can help us achieve our objective.
+We've devised a method for the robot to simply circle around the square, avoiding collisions with the walls and the central block.
+With multiple walls, for the robot to successfully perform this process, we must accurately calculate the degrees, time, and distance it should turn to create a perfect circular motion without hitting the surrounding walls.
+Our strategy is based more on experimentation, objective observation, and applicable theoretical models.
+The robot will need to align its wheels and then execute the assigned degrees to perform a perfect turn without hitting any walls.
+This will also allow us to track the number of laps completed to know when to finish.
+Below are diagrams and flowcharts demonstrating the process.
 | Straight Movement | Turning |
 | ----------------- | ------- |
 | ![image](https://drive.google.com/uc?id=1sl-HCauvqxThJZm0eeGbrZbrhHrH50nJ) | ![image](https://drive.google.com/uc?id=1nIDDyOZn28JYcaWRNiBgwWf6LNt0vX17) |